jcroav/azuread-login/README.md

 # Can I Style the Web Component?

-  Obviously you can, You only have to give css style in yout style sheet file to the next class:
+  Obviously you can, You only have to give css style in your style sheet file to the next class:

   - loginad-name to style the username when you are logged
   - logoutad-a to give style to the login hyperlink